LATE BREAKING NEWS

 FROM YOUR GILA COUNTY ASSESSOR DEBORAH HUGHES

-On January 2, 2019, you may apply for the 2019 Widows/Widowers or Disability Exemption, as well as the Senior Property Valuation Protection Program (“Senior Freeze”).
-These programs provide important benefits to property owners.
+You may now apply for the Senior Property Valuation Protection Program (“Senior Freeze”).
+This program provides important benefits to property owners.
 Here’s how:

 SENIOR PROPERTY VALUATION PROTECTION (“SENIOR FREEZE”)